 You need to understand that consumers pay money for electricity to specialized companies - “universal service providers”, and now these companies will receive more money for their services.

-“The state constantly delayed payments to universal service providers to compensate for the difference (in tariffs) - the population paid 2.64 hryvnia, and they charged 8 hryvnia.
+“The state always delayed payments to universal service providers to compensate for the difference (in tariffs) - the population paid 2.64 hryvnia, and they charged 8 hryvnia.
 And at the beginning of June, the debt to them was about 9 billion hryvnia.
-Therefore, starting next month, part of the money will remain with these companies,” explains Oleg Popenko. – Also, money will be redistributed to Energoatom and Ukrhydroenergo (it is these two state-owned companies that cover the difference in tariffs from their own funds – “Apostrophe”).
+Therefore, starting next month, part of the money will remain with these companies,” explains Oleg Popenko. — Also, the money will be redistributed to Energoatom and Ukrhydroenergo (it is these two state-owned companies that cover the difference in tariffs from their own funds - “Apostrophe”).
 Accordingly, due to the increase in tariffs, payments from Energoatom and Ukrhydroenergo to the accounts of universal service providers will decrease.
 And the budget in this situation is somewhere very far away, you can’t even see it with binoculars.”

 However, there is no tragedy in this, the expert is convinced.